ucla-oarc-web/WebBlocks/template/entity/nav/bar/README.md

 stretch to fit the width of its container.

 In either case, however, the bar will turn into a vertical list in smaller viewports.
-If the "toggle" `a` or `button` element is present, the list can be expanded and collapsed to conserve space.
-On smaller viewports, the navigation will revert to a static position at the top of the page, rather than remaining fixed while the User scrolls.
+If the "togglable" CSS class has been applied, the list can be expanded and collapsed to conserve space using the "toggle" `a` or `button` element.
 The "toggle" `a` or `button` element would not appear on viewports where it is not applicable.

+When fixed, the navigation will revert to a static position at the top of the page on smaller viewports, rather than remaining fixed while the User scrolls.

-The `h2` element can be added to the `nav` to display the title of the navigation, which can be especially useful when the menu is collapsed.
+A header element can be added to the `nav` to display the title of the navigation, which can be especially useful when the menu is collapsed.